 In 2016, the CCIPCP updated the Core Competencies to focus on a single domain, Interprofessional Collaboration.
 The core concept of the four competencies is collaboration.6 According to the CCIPCP, the updated competencies provide more integration of population health and have a greater focus on population health, which is consistent with the Triple Aim.
 The updated competencies include sub-competencies that further elaborate each of the core competencies’ aim to utilize measurable learner objectives that allow different professions to track outcomes.

-The CCIPCP are as follows:
+The updated CCIPCP are as follows;

-The CCIPCP highlight some foundational characteristics that are necessary for oral healthcare professionals that encompass shared values relevant across other health professions.
-Concepts represented in the CCIPC are typified in some statements that appear in the ADA Principles of Ethics and Professionalism as well as the Code of Ethics for Dental Hygienists and are part of the day-to-day practice of an oral healthcare provider.
+The updated CCIPCP similarly highlight some foundational characteristics that are necessary for oral healthcare professionals that encompass shared values relevant across other health professions.
+Concepts represented in the CCIPCP are typified in some statements that appear in the ADA Principles of Ethics and Professionalism as well as the Code of Ethics for Dental Hygienists and are part of the day-to-day practice of an oral healthcare provider.
 For example, the Dental Hygiene code states “develop collaborative professional relationships and exchange knowledge to enhance our own lifelong professional development,” while the ADA code says “…the dentist’s primary obligations include keeping knowledge and skills current, knowing one’s own limitations and when to refer to a specialist or other professional…” As new practice models are evolving, oral healthcare providers are practicing in rural settings, urban settings, in community health centers, etc., and they will need to acquire the skills needed to work with an interprofessional collaborative team to help promote oral health and treat the growing number of patients with complex medical and mental conditions.